mikblack/PATH302/PATH302-brcaData.md

 It comprises microarray and clinical data generated from tumour samples obtained from 251 female breast cancer patients from Uppsala County, Sweden, from January 1, 1987 to December 31, 1989.
-While this is a relatively old data set, it still reflects the type of data generated in clinical genomics studies today (i.e., sequencing-based transcriptomic data from tumours).
+While this is a relatively old (okay, REALLY old) data set, it still reflects the type of data generated in clinical genomics studies today (i.e., sequencing-based transcriptomic data from tumours).

 An online version of this document can be accessed at: